 The FLHSMV reports that nearly 15,000 injuries and almost 400 fatalities were a direct result of failing to yield the right of way.
 The simple safe-driving technique is the culprit behind the majority of intersection accidents.

 A driver’s failure to wait to turn left against oncoming traffic, to yield to the driver on the right at a 4-way stop, or to allow pedestrians and bicyclists to cross safely is considered negligent and unsafe driving.

 If you have sustained injuries in a car crash that you believe might not have been your fault, contact a Clearwater car accident lawyer who regularly represents car accident injury victims.
-An experienced motorcycle accident law can investigate your case and help you seek compensation.
+An experienced auto attorney will be able to investigate your case and help you seek compensation.

 You Need Compensation for Expenses to Help You Recover

-You must identify which parties may be legally responsible to hold someone liable for your injuries and losses following a motorcycle accident.
+To hold someone liable for your injuries and losses following a motorcycle accident, you must identify which parties may be legally liable.